dlab-berkeley/python-berkeley/_posts/2016-10-03-python-practice.md

 ## Overview
 Today, we will be practicing the Python basics learned in previous weeks.
 We will also cover a few more advanced topics.

 You can find the slides [here](https://docs.google.com/presentation/d/1TL7wj3KicMrGO4Eni2V6IJVAd4OPbWlQvl_gRMhY3Zk/edit?usp=sharing), and the Jupyter Notebook download [here](https://drive.google.com/file/d/0B3D_PdrFcBfRNVFyeTNOMlBKRWs/view?usp=sharing).
+Solutions for the in-class challenges are now included in the notebook!

 [Here](https://drive.google.com/file/d/0B3D_PdrFcBfRaUVVSk83a19jUjA/view?usp=sharing) are some practice problems to work on before class (totally optional!).
 Download the notebook of solutions [here](https://drive.google.com/file/d/0B3D_PdrFcBfRMktPSkVHamVQN0U/view?usp=sharing).